Today In History logo TIH

 He never saw a single Stanley Cup game.

 He never saw a single Stanley Cup game.
-Lord Stanley donated the trophy in 1893, spent just £10 on the original silver bowl, then sailed back to England before the first championship.
-His sons had gotten him obsessed with hockey during brutal Ottawa winters, and he figured Canada's best team deserved something to fight over.
-The Cup wasn't even called "Stanley" at first—just "the Dominion Hockey Challenge Cup."
-But here's the thing: every other sports trophy gets replicated for each winner.
+Lord Stanley donated the trophy in 1893, spent just ten pounds on the original silver bowl, then sailed back to England before the first championship was ever played.
+His sons had gotten him obsessed with hockey during brutal Ottawa winters, and he figured Canada's best amateur team deserved something to fight over.
+The Cup wasn't even called "Stanley" at first, just "the Dominion Hockey Challenge Cup."
+Every other major sports trophy gets replicated for each winner.
+A new Lombardi, a new Commissioner's Trophy, a fresh gold statue.
 This one?
-The same battered bowl gets passed around, dented and re-engraved, player to player.
-A British lord who barely understood the sport accidentally created the only trophy athletes drink champagne from.
+The same battered silver bowl gets passed from champion to champion, dented and re-engraved, each new name crowding out the old.
+Players have taken it to strip clubs, carried it to hospitals, left it on the side of a Montreal highway.
+A British lord who barely understood the sport accidentally created North America's most sacred athletic relic.
+By 1910, professional teams claimed the Cup, and by 1926, only NHL clubs could compete for it.
+Stanley himself never witnessed any of this.
+He died in 1908, still in England, having attended precisely zero games of the sport his family loved.
+The £10 investment became the most coveted prize in professional hockey, now insured for millions.

 1899